Joe Montana: 1981–1983

 Montana had a prolific season in 1982.
 However, the regular season was shortened to nine games when members of the Player's Association went on strike.
 Although San Francisco failed to make the playoffs, Montana threw for 2,613 yards and 17 touchdowns during the year.
 He also set what was then an NFL record with five consecutive 300-yard passing games.
-Because the 49ers missed the playoffs, the team seriously considered trading him to the Baltimore Colts for the rights to the first overall pick in the 1983 NFL Draft (and thus, the right to draft Stanford quarterback John Elway), but the 49ers reconsidered and ultimately traded their first round pick to the San Diego Chargers (used on Billy Ray Smith Jr.) weeks before the draft.
+Because the 49ers missed the playoffs, the team seriously considered trading him to the Baltimore Colts for the rights to the first overall pick in the 1983 NFL draft (and thus, the right to draft Stanford quarterback John Elway), but the 49ers reconsidered and ultimately traded their first round pick to the San Diego Chargers (used on Billy Ray Smith Jr.) weeks before the draft.

-The next year, Montana threw for 3,910 yards and 26 touchdowns in 16 regular season games.
+In 1983, Montana threw for 3,910 yards and 26 touchdowns in 16 regular season games.
 The team ended the regular season with a 10–6 record and finished first in the NFC West.
 In the divisional playoff game, they faced the Detroit Lions.
 Yet again, Montana demonstrated his ability to perform well in high-pressure situations.
 Despite being out-played in terms of total yardage, the 49ers trailed by just six points as the game neared its conclusion.
 With 1:23 remaining in regulation, the 49ers offense had the ball at the Lions 14-yard line and Montana completed a touchdown pass to wide receiver Freddie Solomon, giving San Francisco the lead on the ensuing extra-point.

 The victory placed the 49ers in the NFC Championship game against the Washington Redskins.
 As he had done before, Montana asserted himself late in the game.
 The Redskins led 21–0 at the start of the fourth quarter, but Montana helped lead the 49ers back.
 Aided by three fourth-quarter Montana touchdown passes, the 49ers tied the game at 21.
 However, Redskins placekicker Mark Moseley kicked a 25-yard field goal in the waning moments of the game.
 Despite Montana's efforts, the team lost, 24–21.